-The Strategy is aligned with the South East and Tablelands Regional Plan 2036, prepared by the Department of Planning and Environment, Illawarra and South Coast Regional Office.
+The Strategy is aligned with the South East and Tablelands Regional Plan 2036, prepared by the Department of Planning and Environment (now named the Department of Planning, Housing and Infrastructure), Illawarra and South Coast Regional Office.

 Please note: As of 1 December 2021, a reference to an Environment Protection Zone E1, E2, E3 or E4 in a document should be taken to be a reference to a Conservation Zone C1, C2, C3 or C4.
-For further information, please see NSW Department of Planning and Environment's 'Standard Instrument (Local Environmental Plans) Amendment (Land Use Zones) Order 2021'.
+For further information, please see the Department of Planning, Housing and Infrastructure's 'Standard Instrument (Local Environmental Plans) Amendment (Land Use Zones) Order 2021'.

 Broadly, the aims of the Eurobodalla Settlement Strategy are to effectively: